marcop135/bullframe.css/README.md

 1. `bullframe.css`: the light theme
 2. `bullframe-dark.css`: the dark theme
-3. `bullframe-system-default.css`: the theme set as system default by the user (which can be light or dark).
+3. `bullframe-system-default.css`: the theme set by the user as default (which can be light or dark).
 Read more [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme).

 #### `bullframe.css`